PUVHAM/Helmet_Detection_YOLOv10/README.md

 * `pre_trained_model.ipynb:` Jupyter notebook for testing the pre-trained model.
 * `helmet_safety_detection.ipynb:` Jupyter notebook for training YOLOv10 on the Safety Helmet Dataset.
 * `best.pt:` The YOLOv10 model trained on the Safety Helmet Dataset.
-* `predict.py:` Code to handle the image prediction process in the Streamlit app.
+* `predict.py:` Code to handle image and video prediction processes in the Streamlit app.
-* `processing.py:` Code for processing the image using the YOLOv10 model.
+* `processing.py:` Code for processing images and videos using the YOLOv10 model.

 ## Model and Dataset
 * The model is trained on the Safety Helmet Dataset.